aardappel/lobster/docs/source/command_line_usage.md

     See [implementation](implementation.html) on how to compile the resulting code.

+-   `--runtime-shipping` : Compile with asserts off.
+-   `--runtime-asserts` : Compile with asserts on (default)
+-   `--runtime-verbose` : Compile with asserts on + additional debug.

 -   `--wait` : makes the compiler wait for commandline input before it exits.
-Useful on Windows.
+Useful in Windows batch files.
+-   `--noconsole` : Close console window (Windows)

+-   `--verbose` : verbose mode, outputs additional stats about the program being compiled/run. `--debug` outputs even more, only useful for working on the compiler.
+-   `--silent` : Only output errors.

 -   `--gen-builtins-html` : dumps a help file of all builtin functions the compiler knows about to `builtin_functions_reference.html`.
     `--gen-builtins-names` dumps a plain text list of functions, useful for adding to syntax highlighting files etc.

--   `--verbose` : verbose mode, outputs additional stats about the program being compiled

 -   `--parsedump` : dumps internal representations of the program as AST, and `--disasm` for a readable bytecode dump.
 Only useful for compiler development or if you are really curious.

+-   `--non-interactive-test` : Quit after running 1 frame.
+Useful for running graphical programs as part of a test suite.

 Default directories
 -------------------